 - Excessive consumption of alcoholic drinks, which irritate the gastric mucosa

-The patient’s lifestyle can also be the cause of an ulcer.
-Having an unbalanced diet rich in fat and sugar can worsen symptoms.
-Irritants such as caffeine, spices, and peppers can aggravate symptoms and cause the ulcer to worsen.
-This can cause other gastric issues to appear or progress, and example being gastroesophageal reflux disease (GERD).
+Your lifestyle can also be the cause of an ulcer.
+Having an unbalanced diet that's rich in fat and sugar can worsen symptoms.
+Caffeine and spicy food can aggravate stomach ulcer symptoms and cause the ulcer to worsen.
+This can cause other gastric issues to appear or progress, an example being gastroesophageal reflux disease (GERD).

-A gastric ulcer is known to get worse with alcohol and tobacco use.
-In the past it was thought that it was caused by eating too much spicy food.
-Now we know that stress can be a contributing factor.
+A gastric ulcer is known to get worse with alcohol and tobacco use, and we know that stress can be a contributing factor.

 A person can live with an ulcer, they normally heal between eight and ten weeks.
-By following a balanced diet, and dropping habits such as smoking, coffee, alcohol, and chocolate consumption, can prevent an ulcer forming.
-Not eating too late at night can also help.
+By following a balanced diet, stopping smoking and reducing consumption of coffee, alcohol and chocolate, can prevent an ulcer forming.
+Also eating early in the evening can also help.

 There are several medications that can be used to treat a gastric ulcer.

-If H. Pylori is the cause of the ulcer, the treatment will be what is known as triple therapy.
-This is a combination of antibiotics with bismuth subsalicylate.
+If H. Pylori is the cause of the ulcer, the treatment will be what is known as triple therapy, using a combination of antibiotics.